 PE land-based activities will take place outside during the cooler months, but will be brought inside during hotter months.
 Sports Days will take place just before the February half term break.
 Parents are invited to come and watch their children at this event.
-Parents are also invited to watch demonstration swimming lessons.
-The dates of these will be communicated with parents via email as soon as they are confirmed.
+The date of these will be communicated with parents via email as soon as they are confirmed.